 The above is a density map of the Jadhav dialect of Marathi, according to Census 2011.
-It revealed the migration path of the J2b from the Chhattisgarh State to the West Coast.
+It revealed the migration path of the J2b to the West Coast.

 The Census data also revealed that Odia is a mixture of only Grandhika and Mundari, and Telugu is a mixture of only Grandhika and Kui of the H on the East Coast.
-The three languages (Odia, Telugu, Marathi) were derived from the Grandhika of the J2b only after the global drought of 4,000 years ago.
+The three languages (Odia, Telugu, Marathi) were derived from the Grandhika of the J2b, only after the global drought of 4,000 years ago.
 The original languages (Mundari, Malayalam, Kui) existed in India for 20,000 years.
-Tamil was the original Kui, and it was not touched by Grandhika.
+Tamil was the original Kui of the H, and it was not touched by Grandhika.
+The languages to the south of the Krishna river were the original.
+Only the languages to the north of Krishna were mixed with Grandhika.